kzryzstof/2025-advent-of-code/day_4/README.md

 4. Subtract `1` for the roll itself (so it isn’t double-counted in the current row).
 5. If the resulting count of **surrounding rolls** is `< 4`, the roll is counted as **accessible**.

+---

+## Part 1 – Total number of accessible rolls

-The final answer for Part 1 is the **total number of accessible rolls** across all analyzed rows.
+For Part 1, the goal is to compute the **total number of accessible rolls** across all rows that can be analyzed (i.e., all rows that appear as the middle row in a full 3-row window, plus the appropriate handling of the final rows).

+At the end, the program prints that total count.

+## Part 2 – Same accessibility logic, different aggregate result

+Part 2 reuses the exact same low-level definition of an **accessible** roll and the same 3-row sliding window, but changes what you do with the result.
+Examples of such Part 2-style changes (depending on the specific puzzle variant) include:

+- Focusing on **specific rows** or regions instead of the entire map.
+- Applying the accessibility logic under a slightly different threshold or rule while keeping the same code structure.
+- Combining the count of accessible rolls with other derived metrics.

+In the current code base, the accessibility detection ("is this roll accessible?") and row/section handling are centralized in `SectionsProcessor` and `SectionsParser`, so both Part 1 and Part 2 share the same mechanics and differ only in how the final quantity is interpreted or used.

+---

-## High-level flow
+## High-level flow (applies to both parts)

 The executable entrypoint is `day_4/cmd/main.go`.
-For Part 1, the flow is:
+The overall flow is:

 1. **Read the input file path** from the command‑line arguments.
 2. Create a `SectionsParser` that reads the file row by row and builds a sliding window of **three rows**.